victoria-mischley/pipeline_colabfold_batch/README.md

 1. Use the downloaded MSA databases that are on expanse.
 Run the models using AFV2.
 2. Use the online MSA server.
 Run the models using AFV3.

+   The test pipeline folder has example outputs for each method/

 # pipeline_CFB:
 - this folder only works for MSAs generated on the cluster - python scripts to rename MSA files, divide into jobs, and create submit scripts to run CFB on a cluster.
 After jobs are finished, script to move all pdb and json files into folder